Top 7 Reasons to Do an MBA!

 And don’t forget, an MBA is a degree that will help you become something more than you actually are right now.
 An MBA, to a lot of you, will be the key to success in your career.
 And that is why this is one of the most important reasons to do an MBA.

 Also read: A Definitive Guide to Post MBA Career Paths

 2. You want to make a career shift

 Consider this situation: you have been in the IT industry for the past five years, but you realized that your true calling is marketing.
 You decide to enroll for weekend courses or take up internship opportunities to gain some marketing know-how.

 Even after all this, you see that every job you are eligible for is only an entry-level job.
 Which also means that you will take a massive pay cut to switch over to marketing from IT.
 And no one wants to do that.
 What other option do you have, then?

 That’s right.
-Just get an MBA!
+Just get an MBA in Marketing!

-How do we know an MBA will help you shift careers?
+How do we know that an MBA will help you shift careers?
 If you look through the placement reports of major B-schools around the world, you will find that many students switch over to a new career right after graduating.
 Their pay packages are significantly high as well.

 It goes to show that an MBA is a great way to switch over into a different career.
-Take a look at our guide to post-MBA careers for more.

 A quick note of caution here, though: